-The name Spartanburg is believed to be derived from the Spartan Regiment, which was formed in this area in 1776.
+The name Spartanburg is believed to be derived from the Spartan Regiment, which was formed in what was then known as the Upper Saluda District in September of 1775.
 The regiment served with distinction throughout the American Revolution.
 This explanation appears both in the WPA History of Spartanburg County and in J.B.O.
 Landrums History of Spartanburg County.
 Mr. Landrum goes on to state that the people of this area "Were indeed a Spartan people, and were willing to sacrifice their lives, if necessary, to meet all the difficulties which surrounded them.

 "They had already, in previous wars with the Indians, undergone trials and sacrifices which justly entitled them to this honored name.
 Like the ancient Spartans of Greece, they were inured to hardship and sacrifices, and cherished the heroic virtues of courage, fortitude, patriotism, and public spirit."

 Old Spartanburg County Court House - Spartanburg, SC (2008)

 Full of historical and cultural heritage, Spartanburg was named for the Revolutionary War Patriot Militia, the Spartan Regiment, who teamed with Brigadier General Daniel Morgan's troops to defeat the British in the battle of Cowpens.
 Spartanburg was the county seat for the first-named county of Spartan County, then later renamed to Spartanburg District (county).

 In the 1800s, farmers from Spartanburg and neighboring towns would gather on Morgan Square to sell their goods and conduct daily business.
 The location and the size of Spartanburg in the 1800s quickly made it the hub around which life and activities in the Piedmont revolved.